 Prepare to visit a truly wild place

-Visitors to the refuge plan and arrange their own transportation, trip locations, and itineraries.
-There are no roads, established trails, or facilities of any type within our borders.
-Most visitors bring their own food and gear and access the refuge by air taxi or personal airplane, flying in from communities outside the refuge.
+All refuge lands are open to the public, and there are no visitor fees or specific entry points.
+Visitors plan and arrange their own transportation, trip locations, and itineraries; careful preparation, and self-reliance are a must.
+There are no roads, established trails, or facilities of any type within the refuge's 19 million acres.
+Most bring their own food and gear, and access the refuge by air taxi, flying in from nearby communities.
+First-time visitors may wish to participate in a guided trip.
 Even experienced visitors may wish to use the support of commercial recreational services (see Tours for information about authorized recreational guides, hunting guides, and air taxi operators).
 Although there is no cell phone coverage, satellite phones do work in many areas.
-See Rules and Policies and explore the activities section below for helpful trip planning information.
+Explore the Activities section and see Rules and Policies for additional helpful trip planning information.

 Activities